Helping Someone Having a Seizure

 - The seizure lasts longer than 5 mins

 - The person is non-responsive for more than 5 mins after the seizure ends

 Develop a Safety Plan

-Having a Seizure Management Plans (SMP) readily available—for example at school or the workplace—will help minimise the impact of seizures for the person with epilepsy, and help others to manage seizures appropriately.
+Having a Seizure Management Plan (SMP) readily available—for example at school or the workplace—will help reduce the impact of seizures for the person with epilepsy, and help others to manage their seizures appropriately.

 - emergency contacts

 - seizure and (relevant) medical history, a description of the seizures(s) the person experiences

 - instructions about medication (if any)

 - seizure management and first aid.

 Some people are prescribed medication to be given outside the hospital setting for seizure emergencies.
 If an emergency medication plan is needed, we can assist, as well as offer the necessary training for those involved in caring or supporting someone with epilepsy.